hardcamls/zprize/msm-pippenger-controller.md

 When we detect a hazard the coefficient and related scalar are placed in a stalled point FIFO and we insert a bubble into the pipeline for that cycle.

-There are seperate FIFOs for each window being processed.
+There are separate FIFOs for each window being processed.

 The FIFOs are only a few elements in size and are actually all combined into a single (wide) set of RAMs.